nbarbettini/little-aspnetcore-book/chapters/mvc-basics/use-dependency-injection.md

 The `public TodoController(ITodoItemService todoItemService)` line defines a **constructor** for the class.
 The constructor runs only once when the class is first initialized, and you've now declared that the `TodoController` class will need to be given an `ITodoItemService` to be initialized properly.

 > Interfaces are awesome because they help decouple (separate) the logic of your application.
 Since the controller depends on the `ITodoItemService` interface, and not on any *specific* service class, it doesn't know or care which class it's actually given.
 It could be the `FakeTodoItemService`, one that talks to a live database, or something else!
 As long as it matches the interface, the controller doesn't care.
 This makes it really easy to test parts of your application separately.
-(I'll cover testing more in chapter 8.)
+(I'll cover testing more in the *Automated testing* chapter.)

 Now you can finally use the `ITodoItemService` in your action method to get to-do items from the service layer: